microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/Users.Actions/docs/v1.0/Invoke-MgRedirectUserInsightSharedLastSharedMethodMicrosoftGraphPrintJob.md

       - `[Left <Int32?>]`: The margin in microns from the left edge.
       - `[Right <Int32?>]`: The margin in microns from the right edge.
       - `[Top <Int32?>]`: The margin in microns from the top edge.
-    - `[MediaSize <String>]`: The media sizeto use when printing.
+    - `[MediaSize <String>]`: The media size to use when printing.
 Supports standard size names for ISO and ANSI media sizes.
-Valid values are listed in the printerCapabilities topic.
+Valid values listed in the printerCapabilities topic.
     - `[MediaType <String>]`: The default media (such as paper) type to print the document on.
     - `[MultipageLayout <String>]`: printMultipageLayout
     - `[Orientation <String>]`: printOrientation